Springfield, IL (myPressManager.com) May 24, 2012

 • Patients may not receive all dental, medical, and vision care that is needed; the most critical issues receive priority treatment.

-• Recommended items for patients to bring to MOM:
+• Recommended items for patients to bring to MOM:o List of current medications and a one-day supply

 o Baby supplies for a full day (diapers, formula, etc.)